davelab6/post-production-scripts/README.md

 # Rosetta’s font post-production scripts

-This folder contains publicly available shell scripts and scripts for font editors used for post-production of Rosetta fonts.
+This folder contains publicly available command-line tools (mostly in python) used for post-production of Rosetta fonts.

-### Shell scripts
+### Command-line tools

 - `appendGroupsUFO.py` appends a UFO from a text file
 - `roboGenerateFont.py` uses RoboFont from command line to generate TTFs, OTFs etc. (requires RoboFont and AppKit, see the top of the script for requirements and installation suggestion)